 People with INTJ personality types are highly creative, analytical, and logical.
 They are sometimes referred to as "Architects" or "Strategists."

-According to psychologist David Keirsey, the INTJ personality type is inherent in 1 to 4 percent of the population.
+According to psychologist David Keirsey, the INTJ personality type is found in 1 to 4 percent of the population.

-INTJs pay more attention to logic and objective information rather than subjective emotions.
+INTJs focus on logic and objective information over subjective emotions.

-INTJs use introverted intuition to examine capabilities, patterns, and values.
+INTJs use introverted intuition to examine possibilities, patterns, and values.
 They are more interested in what these facts mean instead of just focusing on concrete facts.

 INTJs look at the big picture, enjoying a focus on abstract information rather than concrete details.